mongodb-industry-solutions/smart-factory-computer-vision-inference/README.md

 ```
 In our case, the inference type is `ml.t2.medium`, the model name is the same as the parameter `job_name` passed to the estimator class when calling the [.fit()](https://sagemaker.readthedocs.io/en/stable/api/training/estimators.html#sagemaker.estimator.Estimator.fit) method, and finally, our chosen endpoint name will be `smart-factory-wh-stock-inference`.
 ## Computer Vision Endpoint Inference
 Now that we have the model ready and deployed on an endpoint, it's time to call it for inference.
 We will do this with an [Atlas Function](https://www.mongodb.com/docs/atlas/app-services/functions/).
+They are used for low-latency, short-running tasks like data movement, transformations, and validation.
 Atlas Functions can run arbitrary JavaScript code that you define.
-Functions can call other functions and include a built-in client for working with data in MongoDB Atlas clusters.
+They can call other functions and include a built-in client for working with data in MongoDB Atlas clusters.
 They also include helpful global utilities, support common Node.js built-in modules, and can import and use external packages from the npm registry.

-They are used for low-latency, short-running tasks like data movement, transformations, and validation.

 Here's the [Stock Update](https://github.com/mongodb-industry-solutions/smart-factory-computer-vision-inference/blob/main/Atlas-App/functions/Stock_Update.js) Atlas Function code.
 This function will: